Physics with Astronomy BSc (Hons) or MPhys – 2023 entry

 Apply for your chosen course online through UCAS, with the following course and institution codes.

 |Course||UCAS code||Institution code|

 |BSc (Hons) with foundation year and professional training||F307||S85|

 Why choose this course

-We’re home to fantastic astronomy facilities, including our own teaching and outreach telescopes that you’ll use to get hands-on observation experience, as well as high performance computer and GPU clusters.
+We’re home to fantastic astronomy facilities.
+These include our teaching and outreach telescopes that you’ll use to get hands-on observation experience, as well as high-performance computing and GPU clusters.

 What you will study

 Our Physics with Astronomy courses teach you the core elements of traditional physics – from classical mechanics and electromagnetism to quantum mechanics.

 You’ll then specialise in astronomy, studying the formation and evolution of stars, planets, galaxies and the Universe as a whole.
 You’ll learn about the search for life beyond Earth, gravitational waves, and the nature of dark matter and dark energy.

 You’ll also be able to carry out a research project in one of our world-leading research groups.